AndrewLao/AndrewLao/README.md

 ### Hi There

-My name is Andrew, I work on a variety of projects for learning, hobbying, and other stuff.
+My name's Andrew, I work on a variety of projects for learning, hobbying, and other stuff.

 ## Tools and Languages
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=8fb229)